 Established in 1955, the Cook Inlet Historical Society (CIHS) is a private non-profit historical society focused on the Anchorage area.

 Since its founding we have worked to foster discussion, research and publication of the history and ethnography of Anchorage and the Cook Inlet region, as well as of our state and its place in the Circumpolar North.
-The artifacts and archives collected by CIHS were the start of Collections for the Anchorage Museum in 1968.
+The artifacts and archives collected by CIHS were the start of collections for the Anchorage Museum in 1968.

 • Annual Lecture Programs at the Anchorage Museum focused on an annual theme and coordinated with Museum exhibits.